Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in Warren County, MO.
+Warren County, MO manslaughter defense lawyer.
 Facing a manslaughter charge in Warren County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Warren County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

 Whether your Warren County, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.

-You need a strong, experienced manslaughter defense attorney in Warren County, MO in your corner right away.
-Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
-With 80+ years of combined experience and over 10,000 cases successfully handled in Warren County and across Missouri, we know how to fight, and win, cases like yours.
+That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Warren County, MO on your side from the start.
+Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
+With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Warren County and throughout Missouri.

 • Protect Your Life